Star Trek: Picard season 1

 The first season of the American television series Star Trek: Picard features the character Jean-Luc Picard after he retired from Starfleet following the destruction of the planet Romulus.
 Living on his family's vineyard in 2399, Picard is drawn into a new adventure when he is visited by the daughter of android lieutenant commander Data.
 The season was produced by CBS Television Studios in association with Secret Hideout, Weed Road Pictures, Escapist Fare, and Roddenberry Entertainment, with Michael Chabon serving as showrunner.

 Patrick Stewart stars as Picard, reprising his role from the series Star Trek: The Next Generation as well as other Star Trek media.
 Alison Pill, Isa Briones, Harry Treadaway, Michelle Hurd, Santiago Cabrera, and Evan Evagora also star.
 Stewart announced the series in August 2018, after being convinced to return to the role by creators Akiva Goldsman, Chabon, Kirsten Beyer, and Alex Kurtzman.
 Chabon was named sole showrunner ahead of filming, which took place from April to September 2019 in California.
 The producers focused on differentiating the season from previous franchise installments and rehabilitating the Romulan and Borg species.
 The story and setting take inspiration from the political landscape of Brexit and Donald Trump, as well as the Syrian refugee crisis.
 The season features special guest stars reprising their roles from The Next Generation and other Star Trek media.

 The season premiered on the streaming service CBS All Access on January 23, 2020, and ran for 10 episodes through March 26.
 It was released to new viewership records for the service and generally positive reviews from critics who highlighted Stewart's performance and the focus on character over action.
 However, they criticized the season's slow pace and complex story, and its darker tone than previous Star Trek series was controversial with critics and franchise fans alike.
-The season won a Primetime Emmy Award for its Prosthetic Makeup, and received several other awards and nominations.
+The season won a Primetime Creative Arts Emmy Awards for its Prosthetic Makeup, and received several other awards and nominations.
 A second and third season were ordered in January 2020, before the first season's debut.